Large-Signal Stability Guarantees for a DC Microgrid with Nested Nonlinear Distributed Control: The Slow Communication

 \subsection{Singular Perturbation Theory}

-Following the methodology in \cite{Khalil}, we aim to express the system dynamics in \eqref{complete_sys_compact} as a \emph{singular perturbation problem}, followed by Lyapunov theory, aiming to prove G.E.S. under some stability bounds.
-To accommodate the nested control loops, we first differentiate the dynamical system into \emph{slow/fast} behavior/models (given in \emph{Assumption} \ref{Asump_time_Const}).
-Further, under a stretched time-scale ($\mathbf{t}$), the singular perturbation problem is partitioned into the \emph{reduced}- and \emph{boundary layer} systems.
-By proposing two separate Lyapunov candidates for the two time-scaled systems, we aim to prove G.E.S. of the individual systems.
+To accommodate the nested control loops, we first differentiate the dynamical system in \eqref{complete_sys_compact} into \emph{slow/fast} models in accordance with \emph{Assumption} \ref{Asump_time_Const}.
+Furthermore, under a stretched time-scale ($\mathbf{t}$), the singular perturbation problem is partitioned into the \emph{reduced}- and \emph{boundary layer} systems--based on the methodology in \cite{Khalil}.
+Subsequently, we conduct a Lyapunov stability analysis by proposing two separate Lyapunov candidates for the two time-scaled systems, aiming to prove G.E.S. of the individual systems.
 This facilitates finding a composite Lyapunov function for the singularly perturbed system as a weighted sum of the two Lyapunov candidates, used to conclude on G.E.S. of the \emph{full} system.